Research and Scholarly Activity

 2. Attend and participate in the core lecture series.

-3. Participate in at least one academic research project to be presented at the end of their PGY2 year.
+3. Participate in at least one IRB approved research project/scholarly activity to be presented at the end of their PGY 2 year.